 It's a little easier to fly to Bermuda from the U.S. than many Caribbean islands.
 There are a number of daily options and some seasonal ones too.
 Cities with direct service include Atlanta, Baltimore, Boston, Charlotte, Dallas/Fort Worth, Miami, New York (JFK), New York/Newark (EWR), Philadelphia, and Washington DC.
 You can fly to Bermuda from London and Canada as well.
 This website has a list of airlines that fly to Bermuda.

-Bermuda is unique in that car rentals are not allowed.
+Bermuda is unique in that full size car rentals are not allowed.
 So how do you get to the snorkel beaches?
-You have four options.
+You have five options.

 What Are The Challenges With Scooters?